Melinda Gebbie: Personal life

 Melinda Gebbie was born in San Francisco.
 She became interested in comics in 1973, when she met writer/artist Lee Marrs at a publishers' fair.
-In 1984 Gebbie married Adam Cornford, a poet from California; their marriage was short-lived.
-Their marriage is believed to have been an inspiration for his poetry collection Animations.
-She married Alan Moore in 2007.

 Career

 Melinda Gebbie contributed her first comic strip to Wimmen's Comix #3, the inceptive all-women anthology published by Last Gasp.
 She wrote and drew short stories for Wimmen's Comix and many other anthologies, including Tits & Clits Comix, Wet Satin, and Anarchy Comics.
 In 1977 she completed her own solo comic book, Fresca Zizis, which was later banned in Britain in 1985 for obscenity, and still is to this day.

 In 1984, she moved to England to work on the animated film adaptation of Raymond Briggs' When the Wind Blows.
 Following this, she worked in a variety of illustration and office jobs and continued making short stories for anthologies such as Strip AIDS and Heartbreak Hotel.
 In the early 1990s, Alan Moore and Gebbie began collaborating on Lost Girls, a story in which the female protagonists of Peter and Wendy, Alice's Adventures in Wonderland, and The Wonderful Wizard of Oz meet and share sexual stories and experiences.
 Moore wrote the story, and Gebbie illustrated it.
 The story was finished in 2006.
 Meanwhile, she and Moore created Cobweb, a mysterious heroine who appeared in twelve issues of the Moore-written anthology Tomorrow Stories between 1999 and 2002.